 follow-up actions from previous Management Review.

-Management Review shall be conducted by the quality system owners on an annual basis to assess the ongoing suitability and adequacy of the quality system and to identify risks and/or opportunities for continuous improvement.
+<ManagementReviewTitle> shall be conducted by the quality system owners on an annual basis to assess the ongoing suitability and adequacy of the quality system and to identify risks and/or opportunities for continuous improvement.

 The results of the Management Review shall be used as input into the review and revision of Quality Plan.